antonvw/wex/roadmap.md

-# update rfw FOR keywords
+# add test for new handle in ex_command

 # feature/blame
 - improve blame size calculation, now only uses size of first blame line,